maty-mlln/print/README.md

-# print
+# PRINT
-Print lib function in C based on "printf".
+A function for my personal library based on "printf".